judahdski/judahdski/README.md

 # Judah Dasuki

-Hi there, I'm Judah Dasuki, a Full-stack Web Developer Intern at Telkom Indonesia.
-I'm passionate about creating intuitive and efficient software solutions that meet customer needs.
-I'm currently pursuing Typescript and Tailwind CSS to enhance my development skills.
+Hello, I'm Judah Dasuki, a dedicated Full-stack Web Developer driven by a passion for crafting intuitive and efficient software solutions tailored to meet the unique needs of clients.
+Continuously striving for growth, I am currently delving into Architecture, System Design, and AI (Artificial Intelligence) to elevate my development expertise further.

 ## About me
 - 🏠 Based in Bekasi, Indonesia